Card stolen? Account hacked?

 Multiple charges from same fraudulent source

 Fraudsters often test with small amounts then scale.
-We identify the pattern and build a single dispute covering all charges.
+We help you identify the pattern and build a single dispute covering all charges.

-Recognize your situation?Tell us what happened and we'll identify your exact dispute rights in under 5 minutes.
+Recognize your situation?Tell us what happened and we'll help you identify your dispute rights in under 5 minutes.

 Common questions